PantosThn/Satellite-Oil-Storage-Monitoring/README.md

 over time and from field to field.
 In resource reports and other comparisons involving oil equivalents, however, a consistent and uniform conversion factor is applied to all fields and finds.

+# Conclusion

+In the method suggested in this work, remote sensing photos were converted into HSV images, and a ratio image was created to highlight the shadows.
+The ratio image was thresholded using the highest inter-class variance of the levels, followed by thresholding according to area and processing using morphological operators to produce the oil tank’s shadow.
+In the future, Hough transform can be tested to detect the radius of the tank’s top thus the tank’s volume can be determined with sufficient precision, we will do additional research on the nature of shadows in various color spaces and combine the texture characteristics of shadows in order to extract tank shadows from a larger variety of photos.
+The Hough transform and machine-learning-related techniques should be further coupled in the future to increase the accuracy of the tank identification rate and tank volume estimation.